Bullying Facts and Resources

 - It’s important for you to remember that it’s not your fault.
 No one deserves to be

 treated this way.
-If you’re being bullied, find an adult or someone you trust to talk
+Find an adult or someone you trust to talk with.

 HOW CAN ONE PROTECT THEMSELVES FROM CYBER-BULLYING?